 Entry Fee: Adults – INR 150 | Family – INR 370

 10. South African National Museum Of Military History

+This is one of the most historically most significant South African museums.
 Started off in 1947, this museum was once called the South African War Museum.
 In 1975 they decided to include the history of all conflicts the country has taken part in, basically involving all war details.
 This spectacular collection includes every little detail ranging from military hardware, decorations to medals, and small arms.

 Location: 22 Erlswold Way, Johannesburg, 2132, South Africa

 11. Melrose House

 This majestic Victorian mansion was erected in 1886 and played a pivotal role during the Anglo-Boer Wars.
 The Peace Treaty of Vereeniging ending the Second Boer War, was signed in this mansion.
 Today, the museum exhibits the transition from Victorian to Edwardian architecture and décor and houses an array of articles in relevance with the two wars against Britain.

 Location: 275 Jeff Masemola Street, Pretoria Central, Pretoria, 0002, South Africa